SQream/sqream_docs/data_type_guides/sql_data_types_date.rst

 ``DATE`` values are formatted as string literals.

-The following is an example of the DATETIME syntax:
+The following is an example of the DATE syntax:

 .. code-block:: console